2ndSightLab/ai-tracker/issues.md

 ## Issues

-🟡 Error messages should include file name and line number (wrote requirememnts, no project have yet picked up and implemented correctly.)
+🟡 If account fails to deploy should not be looking up account resources and deploying them.

-🟡 Remove XML from error files.
-Encoded error message ONLY.
+🟡 In Progress: Error messages should include file name and line number (wrote requirememnts, no project have yet picked up and implemented correctly.)

-🟡 Errors getting logged when there are no errors - is it inadvertanly calling error logger instead of success logger?
+🟡 Errors getting logged when there are no errors - is it inadvertanly calling error logger instead of success logger? > tracked this down to incorrect error logging for org resources - to fix.

 ```
 🟡 org: savisec (xxxxxxxx)